-- Yes, this means that if you filed your taxes when you had your high-school part-time job, you accumulated RRSP contribution room then, too.
+- Yes, this means that if you filed your taxes when you had your first part-time job, you accumulated RRSP contribution room then, too.

 - You keep your contribution room until you use it, and it’s carried forward on your tax return every year.

 - If you have a pension plan at work—either a defined benefit plan or a defined contribution plan—it will directly reduce the amount you can personally contribute to an individual RRSP.
 (This is a good problem to have, and your plan should be able to tell you your “pension adjustment” amount to help you identify how much you can still contribute.)

 - You can always find your up-to-date contribution room on your CRA account, or check how much you had as of your last tax return by looking at the statements you got in the mail.

 - Your RRSP contributions are made with pre-tax dollars.
 (This is where the tax refund bit comes into play.)
 If you contribute $1000, and you make that contribution out of your take-home paycheque, tax has already been withheld on that money.
 When you put it into an RRSP, the government agrees to give you back the tax you already paid on it when you file your tax return.
 If you’re taxed at a marginal rate of 30%, that means you’ll score a $300 refund, thanks to your $1000 contribution.